Are NDAs legally binding in Mexico? A guide for employers [2024]

 • NDAs are typically governed by Mexican contract law.
 The Mexican Civil Code provides the legal basis for contracts, including confidentiality agreements.

 • Like any contract, an NDA requires the mutual consent of the parties involved.
-There must be a clear offer and acceptance, and consideration (something of value exchanged) to support the agreement.
+There must be a clear offer, acceptance, and consideration (something of value exchanged) to support the agreement.
 It is common for NDAs to include a clause specifying the consideration, such as access to confidential information or the opportunity to engage in a business relationship.

 You can run your entire global workforce—in Mexico and around the world—all through Rippling.